michiard/CLOUDS-LAB/pig-lab/README.md

 + Proceed with an alternative implementation of PageRank in MapReduce, following Chapter 5 of the book **Mining of Massive Datasets**, by *Anand Rajaraman and Jeff Ullman*, Cambridge University Press.

-+ Implement the *k-*means algorithm whether in MapReduce or in Python/Pig (use http://hortonworks.com/blog/new-apache-pig-features-part-2-embedding/)
++ Implement the *k*-means algorithm whether in MapReduce or in Python/Pig (use http://hortonworks.com/blog/new-apache-pig-features-part-2-embedding/)

 [pig-embedding]: http://pig.apache.org/docs/r0.9.2/cont.html#embed-python "Pig Embedding"